 What are the approved conditions?

-The law also allows for “other debilitating medical conditions of the same kind or class,” meaning, for example, if you have an autoimmune condition similar to MS, like lupus, a doctor could prescribe marijuana for that.
-The caveat is meant for people with less common conditions, and is not broad language designed to allow doctors to prescribe for anything.
+Strolling into the local pot doc and saying you have “chronic pain” ain’t happening.
+Medicinal marijuana treatment is limited to a few conditions, specifically ALS, anxiety, anorexia, arthritis, cancer, epilepsy, glaucoma, HIV/AIDS, PTSD, Crohn’s disease, Parkinson’s, and multiple sclerosis (MS).
+The law also allows for “other debilitating medical conditions of the same kind or class,” meaning, for example, if you have an autoimmune condition like lupus, a doctor could prescribe marijuana for that.
+The caveat is meant for people with less common conditions and is not broad language designed to allow doctors to prescribe for anything.

 How do doctors qualify to prescribe medical marijuana?